jimbateson/jamesbateson.co.uk/src/resume.md

 metaTitle: James Bateson / Résumé
 metaDesc: The résumé of James Bateson.
 A Front End Designer from Manchester.
 socialImage: /images/social-share-default.jpg
 bannerSummary: A passionate accessibility specialist.
-Empathetic, hard-working, reliable and keen to learn.
+I'm empathetic, hard-working, reliable and keen to learn.
 I care about people and love making services accessible to as many people as possible and being part of a culture that supports this.
 ---
 ## Professional Experience